f1scratch/Variables-of-the-Sea/README.md

 During the game make sure to follow the instructions precisely, as the code was written in a case sensitive language. (spaces and spelling mistakes matter!)

 Check for spelling mistakes, and make sure to have one space in between everything.
-Ex.(equtaions) i = 8 Ex.(while loops) i = 2 while < 4:
+Ex.(equations) i = 8 Ex.(while loops) i = 2 while < 4:

 When you have your answer, press Enter.